-- i.
-Immediately after the end of the competition in each event, the Event Director must present the results received from the results team to the Technical Delegate, who must sign them before distribution.
-The same procedure must be followed with the accumulated results after the already disputed disciplines and the start order for Riding or Laser-Run.
-If the competition also has a classification by teams, the team results outputs must also be signed and distributed. - ii.
-At UIPM Category A competitions the results of the different disciplines and the accumulated results must be shown on a large display scoreboard during the events, and printed results must also be distributed to the coaches and media at the end of each event.
-The same procedure applies to the Start Orders. - iii.
-In Fencing Category A and B competitions, it is compulsory to produce round-by-round results of matches for the teams and spectators.
-The results of the rounds must be shown on the large display. - iv.
-In Riding Category A competitions, the data and results of each rider must be shown on the large display scoreboard simultaneously with their progress on the riding course.
-After each Rider the accumulative results must be displayed at the scoreboard. - In Laser-Run Category A competitions, during the event, the scoreboard must show the development of the competition and the results in the shooting range.
+- i) Immediately after the end of the competition in each event, the Event Director must present the results received from the results team to the Technical Delegate, who must sign them before distribution, most preferably in digital format.
+The same procedure must be followed with the accumulated results after the already disputed disciplines and the start order for Swimming or Laser Run.
+If the competition also has a classification by teams, the team results outputs must also be signed and distributed. - ii) At UIPM Category A competitions the results of the different disciplines and the accumulated results must be shown on a large display scoreboard during the events, and online results must also be distributed to the coaches and media at the end of each event.
+The same procedure applies to the Start Orders. - iii) In Fencing Category A and B competitions, it is compulsory to produce round-byround results of matches for the teams and spectators.
+The results of the rounds must be shown on the large display. - iv) In Riding Category A competitions, the data and results of each rider must be shown on the large display scoreboard simultaneously with their progress on the riding course.
+After each Rider the accumulative results must be displayed at the scoreboard. - v) In Laser Run Category A competitions, during the event, the scoreboard must show the development of the competition and the results in the shooting range.